 Medicare Part A Deductible

-Medicare Part A has an inpatient deductible.
+Medicare Part A has an inpatient benefit period deductible.
 It covers most of your hospitalization costs for the first 60 days.
-For $1,600 the deductible is 2023 per benefit period.
+However, each time you are hospitalized you will pay the deductible.
+This year the deductible is $1,600 per benefit period.

 Medicare Part A Coinsurance